 The mosque was constructed between 1530 and 1531 and is the largest historical mosque in B&H. It’s one of the best representations of early period classical Ottoman architecture and is reported to be the first mosque in the world to have received electricity and electric illumination.
 This addition came under Austro-Hungarian rule in 1898.

-The minaret and dome of the mosque are visible from much of the city:
+The minaret and dome of the mosque are visible from much of the city:.

 Inside the mosque’s courtyard is a muwaqqit hana which is a building where instruments are placed to accurately measure lunar time which is of importance for Muslims for the akšam-maghrib or end of day prayer that begins immediately after sunset.
 (The muwaqqit is the individual responsible for making the measurements.)
-Another particularly interesting facet of the mosque is the presence of a clock tower on its the western side just outside the courtyard.
+Another particularly interesting facet of the mosque is the presence of a clock tower on its western side just outside the courtyard.

 Although the photo doesn’t clearly show the clock face (there’s one on each side of the tower), the time on the clock represents the number of hours until sunset so Sarajevo’s citizens always know how much time remains before the end of day prayer.
 The mosque was severely damaged during the Serbian siege that began in 1991 because the Serbs regularly targeted the city’s historical and cultural centers.
 Reconstruction began in 1996 almost as soon as possible after the cessation of hostilities.